justkorudev/dashy-client/README.md

-# Dashy - The best Pterodactyl client panel
+# Dashy - The best Pterodactyl and Dashy Panel client area
-An **open source** pterodactyl client panel developed by Koru Studios.
+An **open source** Pterodactyl and Dashy Panel client area developed by The Koru Company.
 Beta 1 coming soon!

 **In development:**